vkacherov/hybrid-workshop/README.md

 * The hostname routing feature of Docker EE's Interlock 2.0 system typically allow you to use a DNS name rather than a port number to load applications.
 However, this requires additonal setup not done for the lab - setting up a DNS Wildcard entry pointing at the apps load balancer.

 * This lab provisions a highly-available cluster of 10 virtual machine nodes.
 Azure Subscriptions container a quota of number of VM cores; if you hit an error during template deployment related to cores quota please remove VMs from other resource groups.
 This lab has not been tested on other sized Docker EE clusters.

+* If an application is not accessible over a particular port, ensure that containers were not scheduled on a UCP manager node.
+Easiest way to confirm is to open **Admin Settings** -> **Scheduler** and disable the boxes for `Allow administrators to deploy containers on UCP managers or nodes running DTR` and `Allow users to schedule on all nodes, including UCP managers and DTR nodes`.

 ## Conclusion